marceloboeira/prezzo/README.md

   class PricePerDistanceCalculator
     include Prezzo::Calculator

+    param :price_per_kilometer
+    param :distance

     def calculate
       price_per_kilometer * distance
     end

-    def price_per_kilometer
-      1.30
   end

-    def distance
-      context.fetch(:distance)
 end
-  end
-end

-context = Uber::Context.new(distance: 10.0)
+context = Uber::Context.new(distance: 10.0, price_per_kilometer: 2)
 Uber::PricePerDistanceCalculator.new(context).calculate
 #=> 20.0
 ```

 **Context Validation**

-If you initialize the context with a hash, it will skip the validation, however, any object that responds to `.valid?` will attempt a validation, and it will fail if valid? returns false.
+If you initialize the calculator with a hash, it will skip the validation.
+However, any object that responds to `.valid?` will attempt a validation, and
+it will fail if valid? returns false.

 ### Composing calculators